-1) do not pollute your page with “keywords”.
-Keywords are important for search engines but more is not necessarily better.
+1) do not pollute your page with “keywords.”
+Keywords are important for search engines, but more is not necessarily better.
 Your content should be relevant and readable, regardless of the number of keywords you have.
-Really, it doesn’t matter how many “hits” you get if the average page duration (time on site) is less than 5-seconds.
+It doesn’t matter how many “hits” you get if the average page duration (time on site) is less than 5-seconds.
 Keep your content tight, relevant and focus your keywords on your key product or service.
 If you are looking at optimizing, there are tools in Google Analytics that can help you determine keywords based on your business, website traffic in your area and your competition.
 A good place to start for drilling down to useful keywords for your site is located here: Google – targeting keywords On a side note, it is always a good idea to look at a small ad on Google as well.
-Studies have shown that people are more likely to click on an organic search over a paid search, however, they are even more likely to click on a site that appears under BOTH the paid and organic search terms.
+Studies have shown that people are more likely to click on an organic search over a paid search.
+However, they are even more likely to click on a site that appears under BOTH the paid and organic search terms.